 Women have different ideas about their freedoms today

-How different this manner is from the feminist ideal of today!
+How different is this style from the feminist ideal of today!
 Should today’s women be grateful that we live in a society that allows us to achieve and follow dreams with equal opportunity?
 Despite these freedoms, the US is not yet a perfect place for women.
-Equal opportunity does not mean equal pay, or equal respect.
+Equal opportunity does not mean equal pay or equal respect.
 The #metoo times have made that painfully clear.
-The glass ceiling below the executive branch of government has yet to be fully cracked by a female.
-However, because of the sacrifices and hard work by feminists, women have the freedom to pursue any chosen career path.
-Clever and capable women such as Hillary Clinton, Elizabeth Warren, Nancy Pelosi, Madeline Albright, Ruth Bader Ginsberg and many others have reached the highest echelons of politics and government service, and are role models for younger women who want to emulate them.
+The glass ceiling of the executive branch of government has yet to be fully cracked by women.
+However, because of the sacrifices and hard work by feminists, women are free to pursue any chosen career path.
+Clever and capable women such as Hillary Clinton, Elizabeth Warren, Nancy Pelosi, Madeline Albright, Ruth Bader Ginsberg, and many others have reached the highest echelons of politics and government service, and are role models for younger women who want to emulate them.